UK Corporate Governance Code Reform

 How to Prepare for the New UK Corporate Governance Code

-The FRC has indicated that the new Corporate Governance Code will come into effect on 1 January 2025 – and apply to accounting periods that commence on or after that date.
-Companies with year ends in December therefore have less than 18 months to review their existing Code compliance and make necessary adjustments or remediations in order to transform their control framework.
+The FRC has stated that the new Corporate Governance Code will come into effect on 1 January 2025 – and apply to accounting periods that commence on or after that date, with the first reports due in 2026.
+Certain measures concerning the Board Declaration are expected to come into effect a year later, on 1 January 2026.
+Companies with year ends in December, therefore, only have months to review their existing Code compliance and make necessary adjustments or remediations in order to transform their control framework.

-• Prepare a brief on the FRC consultation for the board and audit committee, including the company’s current compliance posture and any changes that need to be implemented.
+• Prepare a brief on the updated Code for the board and audit committee, including the company’s current compliance posture and any changes that need to be implemented.

-• Survey the board to determine whether the company will need to respond to questions and issues raised in the FRC consultation.
-The deadline for comments is 13 September 2023.
+• Survey the board to determine whether and how the company will need to respond to changes in the Code.

 • Perform an assessment of the company’s current controls to gauge compatibility with the new Code.